Salmon, Watercress & Sencha Soup

 5. Place rice in four deep bowls, arranging fish atop rice.
 Sprinkle with watercress.
 Pour hot brewed sencha into bowls until rice is nearly submerged.

-6. In a small bowl, dilute the wasabi with some of the same tea.
+6. In a small bowl, dilute the wasabi (available in the Japanese food section of most major supermarkets or Asian markets) with some of the same tea.
 Garnish the bowls of fish and rice with the nori and a tiny bit of the wasabi.

 7. Serve immediately.